nguyenanhnhan/Attire/docs/user-guide/writing-themes.md

 | | +- theme.twig
 ```

-##Create a theme file
+##Creating the theme master file

-You are gonna need to create a new `theme.twig` file structure, this is the default template used in every `CI-Twig` theme instance:
+You are gonna need to create a new structured **theme.twig** file.
+This is the default template used in every CI-Twig theme instance:

 ```
 <!DOCTYPE html>